INSIGHT-Microsoft failed to warn victims of Chinese email hack--former employees

 Hickman said he used his Hotmail account on Press Club computers to correspond with people, including the staff for the Tibetan government in exile, whose leader Lobsang Sangay spoke at the club in 2011; Tumturk’s World Uyghur Congress, whose then-president Rebiya Kadeer spoke in 2009; and the president of Taiwan, who spoke by video link-up in 2007.

 Hickman said he didn’t recall the password reset.
 He said he never suspected anything was wrong with the account, which he continues to use.
-(Reporting by Joseph Menn; Additional reporting by Humeyra Pamuk in Istanbul and Sui-Lee Wee in Beijing; Editing by Jonathan Weber and Martin Howell)
+(Reporting by Joseph Menn.
+Additional reporting by Humeyra Pamuk in Istanbul and Sui-Lee Wee in Beijing.
+Editing by Jonathan Weber.)